What is the UDP goal?

 Anycast DNS is a DNS routing technique that uses several name servers to provide a single IP address.
 Anycast DNS is designed to distribute nameservers around various regions on the planet and offer users nearby servers.
 The nameserver with the same IP address nearest to the user when they request a domain will respond to their DNS query.
 The domain resolution process moves faster thanks to the query’s shorter route, which minimizes latency.

 An authoritative DNS server (also known as an authoritative nameserver) holds the zone file containing DNS records (for A, AAAA, CNAME, TXT, etc.).
 It could be a domain registrar or a DNS hosting provider’s server.

 Several authoritative servers cover various locations.
 They only respond to queries for the DNS zones they have set up.

 Different answers from the Authoritative DNS server

 Recursive DNS server is a crucial element of the Domain Name System.
 If you want to learn more about it, you are on the right page.
 So let’s begin.

 The Domain Name System (DNS) is what allows domain names to be translated into IP addresses.
 This is the common language that machines use to communicate with one another.

-The definition of Recursive DNS server
+Vulnerabilities of Recursive DNS servers